 I'd like to offer a few tips about vegetarian and left wing dating sites, especially to my fellow vegans.

-Credit card in hand, you’re ready to open yourself up to the universe of online dating.
-Almost immediately you get hit with a really low blow: years ago, before this great thing — the internet — came along, when you had your back turned, somebody married you!
+Credit card in hand, you're ready to open yourself up to the universe of online dating.
+Almost immediately you get hit with a really low blow: years ago, before this great thing -- the internet -- came along, when you had your back turned, somebody married you!
 Bummer!
 This typical rookie mistake can be remedied by not putting your picture on your ad and writing text that ranges from vague to barefaced lies and (a personal favorite) listing several cities that you live in and jet between.
-Just keep it a little consistent — don’t put “Rio de Janeiro, Tokyo and Big Bone Lick, Kentucky.”
+Just keep it a little consistent and plausible -- don't put "Rio de Janeiro, Tokyo and Big Bone Lick, Kentucky."